 This homemade hazelnut milk isn’t going to be as strong as hazelnut coffee creamer because it doesn’t use artificial hazelnut flavoring.
 However, it does have the same wonderful hazelnut flavor.
 I have added it to smoothies and it adds just a hint of hazelnut.

-You can also use it to make raw vegan ice creams instead of almond milk.
+You can also use it to make dairy-free ice cream in your blender instead of almond milk.

 Homemade Hazelnut Milk Ingredients:

 - 1 cup raw (untoasted) hazelnuts, soaked